bagustri71/Bagussetiawan/README.md

 I am a Security Operation Center professional with skills and expertise in Cyber Security.
 With a main focus on threat hunting, cyber threat intelligence, malware analysis, incident response, and penetration testing, I am a person who loves to learn new things related to cyber security.
 # 💫About Me :
 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Malware Analysis, Reverse Engineering, Threat Hunting, Penetration Testing, Incident Response
+- 🌱 I’m currently learning Malware Analysis, Reverse Engineering, Threat Hunting, Penetration Testing, Incident Response, Digital Forensics
 - 👯 I’m looking to collaborate on Github or Medium
 - 💬 Ask me about Linux, Network Security, Malware, Threat Hunting, Digital Forensics
 - 📫 How to reach me: Bagustri71@gmail.com